LikhithaHM/apnacollege-demo/README.md

 # apnacollege-demo
-this is my git hub repo
+This is my GIT repo.
-author-LIKHITHA.HM
+Author-LIKHITHA.HM